Stephen Mulhern forced to pull out of Saturday Night Takeaway after falling ill

 According to The Sun, Stephen, 47, told producers he wasn’t well enough to attend the live show on Saturday morning (April 7).
 ITV confirmed he would be absent, but did not disclose the nature of his illness.

-Stephen was due to appear in a comedy skit last night.
+Stephen was due to appear in a comedy skit on Saturday night.
 A source told the publication: “Stephen was due to be on a small section of the show, but sadly he was feeling a bit too poorly to perform.

 “When he realised he would be too under the weather to show up he called first thing on Saturday morning to let the team know.